 How to sign up

-- Sign up for every option below that applies to you.
+Please sign up for every option below that applies to you.
 Options are presented by days: Friday, Saturday, and Sunday.
 You are welcome to volunteer for as many days as you like.
 Saturday and Sunday are the days we'll be working on the trail.
-We also need volunteers at center camp (Woods Creek Park), including in the camp kitchen, on Friday, Saturday, and Sunday.
+(We also will have volunteers at center camp [Woods Creek Park], including in the camp kitchen, on Friday, Saturday, and Sunday; as of 9/15/19, those spots are full.)
 It is important that you sign up for each day you plan to volunteer.

 - We buy and prepare food for breakfast and lunch (provided on both Saturday and Sunday) based on the number of people who sign up to volunteer on each of those days.